gohugoio/hugo/content/en/methods/page/NextInSection.md

 3. Page [linkTitle], falling back to page [title]
 4. Page file path if the page is backed by a file

 For example, with a page collection sorted by title, the navigation sort order will use Hugo’s default sort order.
 This is probably not what you want or expect.
-For this reason, the Next and Prev methods on a Pages object are a generally a better choice.
+For this reason, the Next and Prev methods on a Pages object are generally a better choice.

 [date]: /methods/page/date
 [weight]: /methods/page/weight